RoelofRuis/lilyscaffold/readme.md

 Lilyscaffold
 ------------

-Templating system for lilypond projects.
+Templating and quick-development system for lilypond projects.

+##### Requirements
+Requires the python ```watchdog``` extension

 ##### Rationale
-To keep large music scores separated it requires working with multiple files which are then later recombined.
-Setting up these file structures can be a tedious task.
-This program aims to help with that.
+When writing scores for multiple instruments, I often found that setting up the required files can be a tedious task.
+This program aims to help with that by providing templating and other tools for lilypond projects.